 With help from their employers, caregiving employees may receive the support and flexibility they need to maintain their health and well-being, and stay with the company.
 According to AARP, ”The lack of support in the workplace has a real effect on retention and turnover—when caregivers have particular benefits at work, they are less likely to stop working altogether.”1

-Through an employer-paid benefit, AccessHope offers a range of cancer support services such as Cancer Support Team, which helps not only employees but also their caregivers discuss demands and concerns with experienced oncology nurses, wherever they call home.
+Through an employer-paid benefit, AccessHope offers a range of cancer support services such as the Cancer Support Team.
+Employees and caregivers can discuss demands and concerns with experienced oncology nurses, wherever they call home.